 - A. Both verbal and written counselings shall be reasonable, fair, and used constructively to encourage a RN's improvement in areas of conduct and performance.
-A counseling, either verbal or written, does not constitute a disciplinary action. - B. Conduct or performance deficiencies will be discussed with a RN in private. - C. The Department official, at their own determination, may invite a NNU representative to attend a counseling session. - D. If there is to be more than one Department official involved in a counseling session or meeting with a RN, the RN will be so notified in advance and informed of the right to request NNU representation. - E. After a counseling session, if the RN is dissatisfied and wishes to pursue a grievance, the RN may proceed to either Step 1 or to Step 2 of the grievance procedure. - F. Verbal Counseling: - 1.
-When it is determined that verbal counseling is necessary, the counseling will be accomplished during a private meeting with the concerned RN. - 2.
-Verbal counselings will be reasonable, fair, and used constructively to encourage the RN's improvement in areas of conduct and performance. - 3.
+A counseling, either verbal or written, does not constitute a disciplinary action.
+The Department is not required to counsel verbally prior to issuing a written counseling to a RN. - B. Conduct or performance deficiencies will be discussed with a RN in private.

+- C. The Department official, at their own determination, may invite a NNU representative to attend a counseling session. - D. In general, meetings to deliver a counseling do not require the RN to have representation.
+However, if the supervisor requires additional Department representatives to deliver the counseling the RN may request a union representative be present, subject to the determination of the Department Official. - E. After a counseling session, if the RN is dissatisfied and wishes to pursue a grievance, the RN may proceed to either Step 1 or to Step 2 of the grievance procedure.

+F. Verbal Counseling:

+- 1. When it is determined that verbal counseling is necessary, the counseling will be accomplished during a private meeting with the concerned RN. - 2.
+Verbal counselings will be reasonable, fair and used constructively to encourage the RN's improvement in areas of conduct and performance. - 3.
 If a written confirmation or record of the verbal counseling is made by the Department, the RN will be provided a copy as soon as possible.
 It will be annotated on the confirmation notice to the RN that the counseling is verbal. - 4.
-The RN may request NNU representation if appropriate.
-For example, a verbal counseling does not constitute a disciplinary action or entitle the RN to representational rights.
+A verbal counseling does not constitute a disciplinary action or entitle the RN to representational rights.
 However, if the counseling turns into a Weingarten meeting (i.e., where a Department official questions a RN and the RN reasonably believes that the questions may lead to his/her discipline as described in Section 4 of this Article) then the RN is entitled to NNU representation upon request.
 At any point during the counseling session where a RN has the right to local NNU representation, the RN shall be advised of that right immediately.

-- G. Written Counseling: - 1.
-Written counseling will be reasonable, fair, and used constructively to encourage the RN's improvement in areas of conduct and performance.
+G. Written Counseling:

+- Written counseling will be reasonable, fair, and used constructively to encourage the RN's improvement in areas of conduct and performance.
 When it is determined that written counseling is necessary, the counseling will be accomplished during a private meeting.
 Two copies of the written counseling will be given to the RN. - 2.
-Consistent with the Non-Disciplinary, Disciplinary and Major Adverse Actions Article of this Contract, written counselings may only be kept or used to support other personnel actions for up to six months. - 3.
-The RN may request NNU representation if appropriate.
-For example, a written counseling does not constitute a disciplinary action or entitle the RN to representational rights.
+Consistent with the Non-Disciplinary, Disciplinary and Major Adverse Actions Article of this Contract, written counselings for non-probationary employees may only be kept or used to support other personnel actions for up to six

+- months unless additional, related misconduct occurs, and then it may be retained up to one year. - 3.
+A written counseling does not constitute a disciplinary action or entitle the RN to representational rights.
 However, if the counseling turns into a Weingarten meeting (i.e., where a Department official questions a RN and the RN reasonably believes that the questions may lead to his/her discipline as described in Section 4 of this Article) then the RN is entitled to union representation upon request.
 At any point during the counseling session where a RN has the right to local NNU representation, the RN shall be advised of that right immediately. - 4.
-In the case of probationary RNs, written counselings may be kept up to the time a decision is made whether or not the RN will be continued beyond the probationary period.
+In the case of probationary RNs, written counselings may be kept up to the time a decision is made regarding whether or not the RN will continue beyond the probationary period, unless the employee initiates litigation to contest a probationary termination decision.
 Thereafter, all written counselings must be removed.